csaid/csaid.github.io/_posts/2022-02-10-viral-count-and-infectiousness.md

 </div>

 So who’s right?
 To find out, let’s turn to some quantitative models of transmission via aerosols.
-Not to spoil the fun, but we’ll learn:
+Not to spoil the fun, but we’ll learn that:
 * The relationship between live virus and infectiousness is mostly linear.
 * The relationship between observed RNA count and infectiousness is intermediate between linear and logarithmic, due to uncertainty between RNA count and infectious virus count.